eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 Stan's autodiff is optimized for statistical modelling though (it doesn't rely on the GPU).

-Contrary to popular belief, Stan does not implement NUTS:
+Note that contrary to popular belief, Stan _does not_ implement NUTS:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Stan implements a dynamic Hamiltonian Monte Carlo method with multinomial sampling of dynamic length trajectories, generalized termination criterion, and improved adaptation of the Euclidean metric.</p>&mdash; Dan Simpson (<a href="https://twitter.com/dan_p_simpson">@dan_p_simpson</a>) <a href="https://twitter.com/dan_p_simpson/status/1037332473175265280">September 5, 2018</a></blockquote>